bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 If you want to add new icon please follow next steps:

 1. Try to find an icon in the one of [these resources](https://github.com/oivva/zz-file-icons#icons).
 We always try to be pretty similar to [Atom File Icons](https://github.com/DanBrooker/file-icons) package.
 If you unable to find anything – add your own.
+2. Add an example file that shows this icon to the `test` folder
-2. Provide the icon in SVG format and put it to the `src/assets` directory
+3. Provide the icon in SVG format and put it to the `src/assets` directory
-3. Add `icon` settings to the [src/icons.json](https://github.com/oivva/zz-file-icons/blob/dev/src/icons.json) file
+4. Add `icon` settings to the [src/icons.json](https://github.com/oivva/zz-file-icons/blob/dev/src/icons.json) file
+5. Build it to test
+6. It's recommended to add a link to the package which provides the syntax (see [PACKAGES.md](https://github.com/oivva/zz-file-icons/blob/dev/PACKAGES.md))

-> All that you need to add are the SVG icon and its settings.
+> All that you need to add are the SVG icon, its settings and the example file(s).

 > All settings should be alphabetically sorted.

 > Please do not change any other files, especially in `dist` folder.
-> We always build distribution files once right before the release.
+> We build and provide distribution files once, right before the release.

 ### Icon

 Requirements:

 - The size should be `16x16` (`width`, `height` and `viewBox`)
-- The color should be black via `class`
+- The color should be black via `i-color` class
 - You should build and check if it looks good, if not make some tweaks to fit the pixel grid

 Example: